Atmosphere of Titan: Daytime and twilight (sunrise/sunset) skies

 In regards to Saturn, the planet is nearly fixed in its position in the sky because Titan's orbit is tidally locked around Saturn.
 However, there is a small 3° east-to-west motion over a Titan year due to the orbital eccentricity, similar to the analemma on Earth.
 Sunlight reflected off of Saturn, Saturnshine, is about 1000 times weaker than solar insolation on the surface of Titan.
 Even though Saturn appears several times bigger in the sky than the Moon in Earth's sky, the outline of Saturn is masked out by the brighter Sun during the daytime.
-Saturn may only become discernible at night, but only at a wavelength of 5 microns.
+Saturn may become discernible at night, but only at a wavelength of 5 microns.
 This is due to two factors: the small optical depth of Titan's atmosphere at 5 microns and the strong 5 μm emissions from Saturn's night side.
 In visible light, Saturn will make the sky on Titan's Saturn-facing side appear slightly brighter, similar to an overcast night with a full moon on Earth.
 Saturn's rings are hidden from view owing to the alignment of Titan's orbital plane and the plane of the rings.
 Saturn is expected to show phases, akin to the phases of Venus on Earth, that partially illuminate the surface of Titan at night, except for eclipses.

 From outer space, Cassini images from near-infrared to UV wavelengths have shown that the twilight periods (phase angles > 150°) are brighter than the daytime on Titan.
 This observation has not been observed on any other planetary body with a thick atmosphere.
 The Titanean twilight outshining the dayside is due to a combination of Titan's atmosphere extending hundreds of kilometers above the surface and intense forward Mie scattering from the haze.
 Radiative transfer models have not reproduced this effect.

+Anti-greenhouse effect

+The temperature of Titan is increased over the blackbody temperature by a strong greenhouse effect caused by infrared absorption by pressure-induced opacity of Titan's atmosphere, but the greenhouse warming is somewhat reduced by an effect tagged by Pollack the anti-greenhouse effect, absorbing some incoming solar energy before it can reach the surface, leading to cooler surface temperatures than if methane were less abundant.
+The greenhouse effect increases surface temperature by 21 K, while the anti-greenhouse takes away half this effect, reducing this to an increase of 12 K.